dokeeffe/bh-observatory-data/datasets/sky_quality_meter/README.md

 ## SQM_LU

-The data in this directory is from a USB SQM permanently installed inside he observatory and only records when the observatory is open.
+The data in this directory is from a USB SQM permanently installed **inside** the observatory and only records when the observatory is open and the telescope is capturing images.
+This data is extracted from the FITS headers of images captured while the telscope is working.

-The format of this data is a CSV file
+The format of this data is a CSV file containing UTC timestamps and SQM readings